-12 .5 ECONOMICS AND PERSONAL FINANCE - HONORS This course is designed to equip the honors student with the analytical tools necessary to make reasoned, objective judgments about current economic issues and their personal economic decisions.
+ECONOMICS AND PERSONAL FINANCE - HONORS

+This course is designed to equip the honors student with the analytical tools necessary to make reasoned, objective judgments about current economic issues and their personal economic decisions.
 At the honors level, students should expect regular case-studies, analytical readings and basic statistical analysis.
 This course will provide students with a broad overview of the field of economics, exploring microeconomics, macroeconomics, and issues of personal finance.
+Students may be required to complete a summer assignment prior to the beginning of the school year.